-Call (760) 744-7900 or use our contact form to learn more about becoming a student at Palomar Institute of Cosmetology.
+Call (760) 744-7900 option 5 or use our contact form to learn more about becoming a student at Palomar Institute of Cosmetology.

 The required Esthetics Course shall have 600 clock hours of practical training and technical instructions covering all practices of an esthetician pursuant to Section 7316 of the Barbering and Cosmetology Act.

 For the purpose of this section, technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination; practical operations shall mean the actual performance by the student of a complete service on another person or on a mannequin.
 Practical training shall mean the time it takes to perform a practical operation.
 Technical instruction and practical training shall include the following hours: